 |About the Perth Observatory

-The Perth Observatory is Western Australia's oldest observatory.
-Located 25km east of Perth in Bickley, the Observatory has served the state of Western Australia for over 100 years and remains actively involved in the service of public education. n recognition of its scientific, cultural and historical significance, the Perth Observatory was entered on the State's Heritage Register in 2005.
-The Perth Observatory is a part of the Department of Environment and Conservation.
+Western Australia's oldest observatory is located 25km east of Perth in Bickley.
+The Observatory has served the state of WA for over 100 years and remains actively involved in the service of public education.
+In recognition of its scientific, cultural and historical significance, the Observatory was entered on the state's Heritage Register in 2005.
+The Perth Observatory is part of the Department of Parks and Wildlife.